 Continuing Education Units

-Government Confluence education sessions will be submitted to APA for self-reporting AICP, as well as eight (8) AIA and GBCI continuing education units.
+Government Confluence education sessions will be submitted to APA for self-reporting AICP, as well as eight (8) GBCI continuing education units.

 About Cascadia Green Building Council: Cascadia is a chapter of the US Green Building Council and the Canada Green Building Council, with offices in British Columbia, Washington and Oregon.
 Cascadia's mission is to lead a transformation toward a built environment that is socially just, culturally rich and ecologically restorative.
 Cascadia pursues its mission through a comprehensive program of education, outreach, advocacy and innovation.